 Can you give us a brief introduction to the systems and services that Laser Design provides?

-Laser Design, a fully owned subsidiary of CyberOptics (CYBE), is the premiere provider of ultra-precise 3D scanning systems and 3D measurement services.
+Laser Design, a fully owned subsidiary of CyberOptics (CYBE), is the premier provider of ultra-precise 3D scanning systems and 3D measurement services.

-Laser Design’s primary value proposition includes the substantial reduction of product lead times in the time-to-market product development cycle, labor savings, and consistency of QA process improvement.
+Laser Design’s primary value proposition includes the substantial reduction of production lead times in the time-to-market product development cycle, labor savings, and consistency of QA process improvement.

 Based on the automation of the 3D scanning inspection system technology, customers can realize significant inspection time reduction, with greater accuracy and complete 3D part comparison to CAD along with critical feature dimensions that are automatically reported.